Oce-ane/oce-ane/README.md

 <h1 align='center'>Hello world 👋</h1>
-<h3>I'm Océane, a passionate junior developer based in the mesmerizing landscapes of the Indian Ocean 🏝️. </h3>
+<h3>I'm Océane, a passionate junior full-stack developer based in the mesmerizing landscapes of the Indian Ocean 🏝️. </h3>

 - 🌱 Currently, I'm diving deep into the realms of React and Vue, crafting delightful user experiences one component at a time.